openshift-cs/osdworkshop/OSD4/8-networking.md

 ![UI Scale](images/8-ostoy-uiscale1.png)

-- See this visually by visiting the OSToy app and seeing how many boxes you now see.
+- See this visually by visiting the OSToy app and counting how many boxes there are now.
 It should be one.
 - You can also confirm this via the CLI or the web UI